blumilksoftware/environment/readme.md

 task copy-ca-cert-to-container CONTAINER_NAME=your-container-name
 ```

-Now you will be able to send requests via https to `*.blumilk.local.env` domains.
+Now you will be able to send requests via https to `*.blumilk.local.env` domains or others generated via mkcert.

 ### More on mkcert